-Add medical and dental coverages by submitting the Application to Change Insurance Coverage form.
+Add medical and dental coverages by submitting the Qualifying Status Change form (Formerly - Application to Change Insurance Coverage).

 Following the request to add a dependent, you will be asked to provide proof of dependent eligibility.
 A detailed letter asking for the appropriate documentation will be sent to your home.

-Drop medical and dental coverage by submitting the Application to Change Insurance Coverage form.
+Drop medical and dental coverage by submitting the Qualifying Status Change form (Formerly - Application to Change Insurance Coverage).